gjingdx/SQL_Proj2/README.md

 apply to joins that have other-than-equality comparisons or to pure cross-products, so those are implemented using BNLJ.
 When implementing samples in the server, although BNLJ takes the lower I/Os, SMJ runs 120 times faster than BNLJ under the same block size.

+### Query Plan Print
+#### Logical Query Plan Print and __Potential Issues__
+The logical query plan is printed by traversing all the logical operators in the plan tree in preorder using visitor pattern implemented as PhysicalOperatorVisitor class.
+In each visit function in the PhysicalOperatorVisitor class, information of the input argument operator is first printed, then the children/child of the operator will accept this visitor in order.
+The union find information will be printed with the help of union find getOutput() method.
+Possible differences from expected output:
+1. No project operator if the query is "SELECT * From ....."
+2. For Join operator, conditions like S.A < R.E will not create new elements in union find.
+3. Order of leaves and union elements.

+#### Physical Query Plan Print and __Potential Issues__
+The physical query plan is printed by traversing all the physical operators in the plan tree in preorder using visitor pattern implemented as PhysicalOperatorVisitor class.
+In each visit function in the PhysicalOperatorVisitor class, information of the input argument operator is first printed, then the children/child of the operator will accept this visitor in order.
+There might be some difference between the printed expected physical query plan and ours and the following is our explanation to the difference:
+1. The difference of the join order.
+According to our calculation, we think that our join order should be more time efficient than or same time efficient as the expect join order.
+2. The difference between the chosen join methods.
+According to our test, we find our physical plan is much more time efficient than the expected physical plan.
+3. Difference between Join condition.
+We have some redundant join conditions printed that inherited from its child join operator.
+This does not affect the behavior of our query plan but we did not fix the bug in the print process.